siktec-lab/SIKTEC-EPD/README.md

 ```
 > :pushpin: SIKTEC_EPD wraps all required functionality - SRAM communication, EPD communication, GFX drawing.<br />
 > :pushpin: When declaring pin EPD_BUSY as -1, the display will wait a fix amount of time ~13 seconds.
 So its a good practice to dedicate a pin for the busy signal.<br />
 > :pushpin: When declaring pin EPD_RESET as -1, The EPD won't be put fully to sleep (It can't be awaken without HW reset).
-While Thats possible <u>it's not recommended :exclamation:</u> It may cause spooky shadow images and damage the display.
+While it's possible, <u>it's not recommended :exclamation:</u> It may cause spooky shadow images and damage the module display.

 <br/>